Advisement

 Graduation applications are due prior to the graduating semester.
 If you are anticipating graduating during the Fall semester, you must submit your graduation application during the preceding Spring semester.
 If you are anticipating graduating during the Spring or Summer semester, your must submit your application during the preceding Fall semester.

-If you are anticipating graduating in Summer or Fall 2024, you need to contact the Chemistry Program Leader immediately and you need to submit your complete and signed application packet to the Chemistry Program Leader by Friday, February 2nd.
+If you are anticipating graduating in Fall 2025, you need to contact the Chemistry Program Leader immediately and you need to submit your complete and signed application packet to the Chemistry Program Leader.
 You must use the latest degree map version for your catalog and degree track.
 You must submit your application to the Chemistry Program Leader electronically (via email).
 If you or your advisor has been recording your advisement sessions on a Student Advisement form, you should substitute that form in place of the blank form in the provided graduation packet, since it has your actual or electronic signatures for each meeting and the meeting notes.
 If your academic advisor requires a hardcopy of the graduation packet, then you need to scan in the application once it has been signed by your advisor.
 Make sure you COMPLETE every page of the packet.
 There should only be blanks for things you haven’t completed or that don’t apply to you.
 Use the checkout form explanation sheet to CORRECTLY and COMPLETELY fill out your checkout form.
 If you have questions as you are filling out the packet, please contact your Chemistry academic advisor or the Chemistry Program Leader.

 Transfer Courses